 Edward Stanton III, the U.S. Attorney for the Western District of Tennessee, told The Associated Press the department is reviewing materials from the case, but didn't say when a decision will be made.

 "We're giving a strong look at the information provided," Stanton said.
-"We will be very careful and deliberate with our assessment."

 Leslie McGraw, Williams' great-niece, called Emison's efforts "validating."

 "It didn't seem like anybody was really interested in seeking justice," said McGraw, who lives in Ann Arbor, Michigan.

 Cornell William Brooks, the NAACP's national president, spoke at a memorial for Williams on Saturday in Brownsville that was attended by more than 500 people.
 Brooks flew in from Charleston, South Carolina, where just a few days earlier a white gunman killed nine people during a prayer meeting at a historic black church.

 During his speech, Brooks called Williams "the first martyr of the NAACP," and he said those people killed at the church are also martyrs who won't be soon forgotten.